QuantumLayer Essentials

 • Input encoding strategies - Pick a data encoding method: angle or amplitude encoding..
 See Angle Encoding and Amplitude Encoding for more information.

 • Output measurement strategies – Select between probabilities, per-mode expectations, or raw amplitudes through MeasurementStrategy.
 The layer validates incompatible combinations (e.g. detectors with amplitude read-out).
-For more information ont this and all of the possible output configurations, visit Measurement Strategy Guide. - Grouping strategy – The grouping strategy to format the output of the QuantumLayer to the desired size can be defined directly in
+For more information on this and all possible output configurations, visit Measurement Strategy Guide.
+Grouping can be configured directly in the measurement strategy parameter.
+See Grouping Guide for more information.

 • Detector awareness – Layers automatically derive detector transforms from the experiment, enabling threshold, PNR, or hybrid detection schemes.